DEPARTMENT’S HISTORY, PHILOSOPHY, VISION & MISSION

 d.
 To provide students with knowledge and skills base from which they can proceed to further studies in specialized areas of biology or multi-disciplinary areas involving biology

 e.
-To provide, through training and orientation, an appreciation of the salutary rewards of inter- and multi-disciplinary approaches to the solution of complex life problems
+To provide, through training and orientation, an appreciation of the salutary rewards of inter- and multi-disciplinary approach to the solution of complex life problems

 ADMISSION REQUIREMENTS